-Are you planning to establish a precast concrete plant – but are perhaps still a bit unsure how you should proceed, what steps you should take next, what are the points to definitely pay attention to?
-If you are, in my experience many professionals in your situation have the same exact thoughts.
-So, as I and my colleagues at Elematic have been working with precast concrete plant projects for quite a while, we decided to share some of the key points to help you be successful in your project.
+Are you planning to establish a precast concrete plant?
+But are you perhaps still a bit unsure how to proceed, what steps to take next, what points to pay attention to?
+If you are, in my experience many professionals have the same exact thoughts.
+So, as I and my colleagues at Elematic have been working with precast concrete plant projects for quite a while, we wish to share some of the key points with you.

 1. Confirm location / space where the precast plant will be built